feross/render-media/README.md

 ### why does video/audio streaming not work on file X?

 Streaming support depends on support for `MediaSource` API in the browser.
 All modern browsers have `MediaSource` support.
-In Firefox, support was added in Firefox 42 (i.e. Firefox Nightly).

 Many file types are supported (again, depending on browser support), but only `.mp4`, `.m4v`, and `.m4a` have full support, including seeking.

-To support video/audio streaming of arbitrary files, WebTorrent uses the [`videostream`][videostream] package.
-If you think there may be a bug in video handling, please file an issue on the `videostream` repository.

 ### rendering strategies